bkesterbyld/maroon-potato/src/pages/index.md

         image: images/separate.png
       - content: >
-          Run across public clouds and choose which providers and locations house your data; data is easily exported out and can be replicated across providers for the ultimate in redundancy and portability
+          Run across public clouds and choose which providers and locations house your data; datacan be replicated across providers for the ultimate in redundancy and portability and is easily exported out
         actions: []
         media_position: left
         media_width: fifty